bradgrantham/rosa/api/application-development.md

 ## System functionality

-Call `RoDoHousekeeping()` frequently, more than 10 times a second.
-It's okay to run it after every `RoPollEvent()` call.
+Call `RoDoHousekeeping()` frequently, like 100 times a second.
+Housekeeping includes USB polling, updating the system LEDs, and anything else that should happen frequently but can't be performed from a separate interrupt handler on the hardware or a thread in the emulator.

 ## Timing

 Rosa apps can use C++ `std::chrono` as well as `gettimeofday`.
-Rosa's API includes a pair of convenience functions: `RoDelayMillis()` blocks for a specified number of milliseconds, and `RoGetMillis()` returns the number of milliseconds since system startup.
+Rosa's API includes a pair of limited convenience functions for timing: `RoDelayMillis()` blocks for a specified number of milliseconds, and `RoGetMillis()` returns the number of milliseconds since system startup.
 (The number of millis since startup will wrap around and need special handling if the system runs for more than 49 days.)